Licensed Independent Clinical Social Worker

-Michelle believes in the importance of building trusting relationships with clients and understands the difficulties a person faces may occur due to any number of circumstances.
+Michelle Stoller has been working at Wholeness Healing Center since November 2015 and sees clients in the Grand Island and Kearney offices and also via Telehealth.
+Michelle believes in the importance of building trusting relationships with clients and understands the difficulties and stressors a person faces may occur due to any number of circumstances.
 It is never too late to make changes and create a more satisfying life.

 Michelle graduated from the University of Nebraska at Omaha in August 2015 with a Master of Social Work degree.
-She received her Bachelor of Science in Social Work degree from the University of Nebraska at Kearney in December 2012 and received a Bachelor of Arts in Elementary and Early Childhood Education in May 1998.
+She earned her Bachelor of Science in Social Work from the University of Nebraska at Kearney in December 2012 and a Bachelor of Arts in Elementary and Early Childhood Education in May 1998.

-Michelle lives in the Kearney area with her husband, daughter and son.
-She enjoys spending time with family and friends, attending her children’s activities, reading, and gardening.
+Michelle lives in Kearney with her husband and enjoys spending time with her family and friends, cooking, baking, gardening, crafting, and reading.